Magnatic70/TextAdventureGameEngine/README.md

 * Search: search [target] - find hidden objects in locations
 * Combine: combine [item1] and [item2]
 * Drop: drop [item]
-* Ask: ask [person] about [topic] - They might respond by giving you an item or perform an action
+* Ask: ask [person] about [topic] - They might respond by giving you an item and maybe perform an action
 * Trade: trade [item] with [person]
-* Give: give [item] to [person] - They might respond with information or perform an action
+* Give: give [item] to [person] - They might respond with information and maybe perform an action
 * Inventory: inventory - get detailled descriptions of all items in the inventory
 * Fight: fight [enemy] with [item]
 * Retreat (during combat)